Skills and Abilities

 - Inspiring Word (encounter) (Minor action)

 - Restore an ally's breather points equal to your leadership level

 - Lead by Example (encounter)

-- Adjacent allies watching you parrying/Dodge a blow, gain a boost of your leadership to their defence for the first melee attack against them on this or the the next round.
+- Adjacent allies watching you parrying/dodging a blow, gain +1 to their defence for the first melee attack against them on this or the the next round.

 - Whenever you charge and are in the front, your allies gain a bonus of your Leadership to their damage.

-- You may declare a goal for the adventure (session).
+- You may declare a Major goal for the adventure (multiple sessions).
 Each ally may add your Leadership as a bonus to a skill check once.

 - Your pre-battle speech raises everyones hopes.
 Your first will save this encounter is at +1.

 - Reduce initiative of allies by your Leadership for the next round.

 - When you melee strike successfully on the first segment your adjacent allies in combat who are acting later in the round gain your Leadership as bonus damage.